 You'll likely hear parents yell "handball" from the sideline more than any other word or phrase.
 It's not just a simple matter of the soccer ball hitting a players hand or arm.
 Where and how fast the ball came from, whether any advantage was gained by the player, as well as the perceived intention of the player, all come into play for the referee to decide if a handball infraction should be called.

 A soccer player cannot touch the ball twice in a row when putting the ball back into play.
-You'll see this happen a lot in in youth soccer.
-It happens of both direct and indirect kicks.
+You'll see this happen a lot in youth soccer.
+It can occur on of both direct and indirect kicks.

 Young soccer players sometimes barely strike the ball and thus are the closest ones to be able to kick the ball again.
 That's touch consecutive touches by the same player and it is against the rules.

 This also applies to throw-ins.
 A player cannot throw the ball in, run to the soccer ball and then kick it until another player, on either team, touches the ball next.

 A direct kick means that it can be kicked directly at the goal and will count as a goal even if no one else touches it first.
 An indirect kick must touch another player before it counts as a goal.